Get ahead of the curve with our comprehensive guide on the DevOps trends shaping 2026. From Platform …

 [Configure Caching]

-- Multi-stage builds: Chain multiple buildspec files together for complex workflows
+- Multi-stage builds: Chain multiple buildspec files for complex workflows

 - Integration with AWS services: Use the AWS CLI within your buildspec to interact with S3, ECR, or Lambda